michelangelo-ai/michelangelo/python/michelangelo/cli/sandbox/README.md

-Sandbox is a lightweight Michelangelo cluster for development and testing.
+Sandbox is a lightweight version of the Michelangelo cluster, designed specifically for development and testing.
-It's also a great way for users to quickly try the platform and check out its interface.
+It also serves as an excellent tool for users to quickly explore the platform and familiarize themselves with its interface.

-> Note: The sandbox deployment is not suitable for production environments.
+> Note: The Sandbox deployment is intended for development and testing purposes only and is not suitable for production environments.
-> For instructions on how to create a production-ready Michelangelo deployment, checkout the Deployment Guide.
+> For guidance on creating a production-ready Michelangelo deployment, please refer to the Deployment Guide.

 ## User Guide